LeonardBagos/github.io/content/pages/index.md

       styles:
         self:
           textAlign: right
-    subtitle: Be in good company
+    subtitle: Data Storytelling in Medium
     text: >
       A service that provides advice and guidance to startups and small businesses.